ceph/ceph/doc/cephfs/createfs.rst

   hierarchy of directories and files (see also :ref:`file-layouts`).

 Refer to :doc:`/rados/operations/pools` to learn more about managing pools.
-For example, to create two pools with default settings for use with a filesystem, you might run the following commands:
+For example, to create two pools with default settings for use with a file system, you might run the following commands:

 .. code:: bash